Rahul is a Reddit addict who can't get enough of Askreddit and countless other paranormal subreddits.

 - Hacker News

 It has been my main source of news for the last couple of years, and if they keep it up, it will stay that way for years to come.
-Some paid to feature articles have started showing up recently, but the content is still great.
+Some paid-to-feature articles have started showing up recently, but the content is still great.
 They don’t promote anything that’s not worth reading.

 Don’t get hung up on the fact that Quora is a Q&A website.
-Delve deep and you’d find how much it has to offer to you.
+Delve deep and you’ll find how much it has to offer to you.
 Quora is doing exactly what it promises—promoting great content through a Yahoo Answers-like format.

 You probably won’t find random, funny threads or articles here as this is a no-nonsense website strictly focused on delivering tech/startup/hacking news to everyone.
 Plus, the HN community is really nice and welcoming.
+Still, it's worth checking out.

 Mashable is one of the most popular places to get all your social media, technology, and gadget news in one place.
 On top of these topics, they also cover gaming, online videos, web developments, and other entertainment topics.
 It’s also a great place to uncover new resources and marketing tools.
 Put simply, Mashable is a place where you can find all the news about new innovations and inventions with an occasional cover of other popular niches.

 Unlike Reddit—which may be overwhelming for a newbie—Mashable is surprisingly easy and friendly to navigate for someone who is new to the site.
-Despite the huge amount of content they produce every day, is pretty easy to filter out the content and find out what you like.
+Despite the huge amount of content they produce every day, it is pretty easy to filter out the content and find out what you like.
 Just follow the topics you like and leave the others.

 If you are an entrepreneur, Mashable should be your go-to site every day.
 For those who casually want to browse through all day, there is a "Must Read" section where all the popular content is aggregated.

-One of the most infamous places on the internet, 4chan is an old-school imageboard that has barely changed in 20+ years.
+One of the most infamous places on the internet, 4chan is an old-school imageboard that has barely changed in nearly 20 years.
 Founded by Chris "Moot" Poole in 2003, the site has a bunch of boards that span from videogames to politics to fitness to business advice.
 Users will post long pieces of text along with funny or shocking images.

 Threads can randomly be "bumped" to the top of the page so it's not surprising to see very old threads suddenly become popular again.
 While the site is fun, it can be really difficult to navigate and there is a lot of hateful and offensive content on there as well.